Modern Jewish historiography: dei Rossi

 Rossi went to Venice to argue his case with the rabbis who had charged him with heresy, who said he could publish if he would include David's brother Moses Provençal's defense of the traditional chronology, which he did along with his own response to the response.
 They also requested some passages to be deleted, which he yielded to; Abraham Coen Porto rescinded his veto, but the 1574 decree still held sway in limiting publication.
 Rossi sought help from the Catholics interested in bible study, and obtained an imprimatur from Marco Marini, a teacher of Hebrew and Latin in Venice.
 Marini taught Giacomo Boncompagno who requested Rossi translate Me'or Einyanim into Italian.
 Like Elijah Levita, Rossi became known for teaching Hebrew to Christians, earning disapproval from fellow Jews, but he did not convert.
 Rossi was cited by Christian Hebraists such as Bartolocci, Bochart, Buxtorf, Hottinger, Lowth, Voisin, and Morin.

 Despite its controversial status, Rossi's work was known in the 17th and 18th centuries, per David Cassel and Zunz as relayed by Joanna Weinberg, individuals such as Joseph Solomon Delmedigo and Menasseh ben Israel considered it required reading.
-Baron considered Rossi an antiquarian; Bonfil argues he had a nationalistic view of Jewish history.
-Rossi's work is considered by some to be an early example of the construction of Jewish identity through modern historical methods.
+Baron considered Rossi an antiquarian; Bonfil posits he held a nationalistic view of Jewish history.
+Rossi's work is considered by modern historians to be an example of the construction of Jewish identity through modern historical methods.